parvezs27/Tableau_Sales_Dashboards/README.md

 - **Show the weekly sales and profit for the current year and display the average weekly sales and profit values.**
 - **Highlight the weeks that are above and below the average values.**

 For weekly trends for sales and profits, since we are looking at sales and profit data over time on a weekly basis, a line chart would be a good choice here.
 The path of the chart can be customised from a linear path to a step path for example.
-Line charts with a linear path use straight lines between data points, implying a constant rate of change from one data point to the next, which may not always be true. **Step line charts** can be an effective way to display a more accurate depiciton of the change between data points by showing how long the value at a specific data point lasts or how large a change is between data points.
+Line charts with a linear path use straight lines between data points, implying a constant rate of change from one data point to the next, which may not always be true. **Step line charts** can be an effective way to display a more accurate depiction of the change between data points by showing how long the value at a specific data point lasts or how large a change is between data points.

 **Design Requirements**

-- Allow the end user flexibiity to view historical data.
+- Allow the end user flexibility to view historical data.
-- Allow the end user easy navigatation between dashboards.
+- Allow the end user easy navigation between dashboards.
 - Interactive charts, allowing end users to filter data using the charts.
 - The dashboard should allow end users to filter by category, subcategory and location (region, state and city).